ExtendRealityLtd/VRTK/DOCUMENTATION.md

   > `public static uint GetControllerIndex(GameObject controller)`

   * Parameters
-   * `GameObject Controller` - The controller object to check the index on.
+   * `GameObject controller` - The controller object to check the index on.
   * Returns
    * `uint` - The index of the given controller.